When will traffic at the Strait of Hormuz return to normal?

 Contract Snapshot

-This market resolves to "Yes" if the 7-day moving average of transit calls through the Strait of Hormuz, as reported by IMF PortWatch, is above 60.
-If this condition is not met before April 15, 2026, the market resolves to "No." The market will close and expire early if the "Yes" condition is fulfilled; otherwise, it closes by April 15, 2026, at 9:59 AM EDT.
+This market resolves to YES if the 7-day moving average of transit calls through the Strait of Hormuz, as reported by IMF PortWatch, rises above 60 before July 1, 2026.
+If this condition is not met by the July 1, 2026 deadline, the market resolves to NO. The market closes early if the YES condition is met, otherwise, it closes by July 7, 2026, at 9:59 AM EDT, with payouts typically within 30 minutes of closing.

 Available Contracts